patternfly/patternfly-org/packages/v4/patternfly-docs/content/design-guidelines/components/accordion/accordion.md

 Some common use cases include using an accordion in the FAQ section and product comparison.

 <img src="./img/multi_expand.png" alt="Accordion multi-expand behavior"/>

-## Accessibility
-When implementing this component, consider the following guidance to ensure that it is <a href="https://www.section508.gov/">508 compliant</a>.

-1. Use unique and descriptive labels for each header bar.
-This allows both sighted users and those with assitive technologies to quickly scan through the content, without having to expand individual panels.
-2. Avoid adding complex interaction to the accordion.
-This can often cause loops or traps that prevent users from efficiently navigating the content using a keyboard.